Remote Work Minimum Wage [+FLSA Laws You Need to Follow]

 An office space requires cleanliness.
 With remote employees, you won’t have to spend money on janitorial services to clean the office.

-Employers are encouraged to switch to a remote work environment as it is currently the best option for addressing the difficulties brought on by unexpected global crises.
-Some companies proved they can save money by shifting their employees to remote work.
+Employers are encouraged to switch to a remote work environment, as it is currently the best option for addressing the difficulties brought on by unexpected global crises.
+Some companies have proven they can save money by shifting their employees to remote work.

 Find out how much you can save by outsourcing tasks to remote workers here.